Frequently Asked Questions

 Each presentation has a different topic.
-One presentation may be about the UC personal statement while another may be about the courses your school offers that meet the A-G requirements.
+One presentation may be about the UC personal insight questions while another may be about the courses your school offers that meet the A-G requirements.
 All of the presentations are important and informative (otherwise we wouldn’t present them to you, duh!).
 You really don’t want to miss one.
 But if you happen to be one of those lamentable souls who has the misfortune of missing one of our exciting and enlightening presentations you can always ask your school’s EAOP student coordinator who is usually located in the counseling office or college/career center.

 My EAOP Student Coordinator called me out of class but I didn’t go.
 What did s/he want?